Effort, attention, and love

 Xcaret Park is really proud of having a hospital specifically created for them: it’s a unique facility in Mexico with international prestige.
-In 2010, they received the permission by the Federal Office for Environmental Protection to rehabilitate, care and liberate these lovely creatures.
+In 2010, they received permission by the Federal Office for Environmental Protection to rehabilitate, care, and liberate these lovely creatures.

-“They are very demanding of health care, in comparison with other species… they don’t give us truce: we have to make periodic reviews of skin and weight, also frequent diet adjustments.
-Consumes a lot of time for everyone involved”, says Ana Cecilia Negrete, Veterinarian and Conservation Programs Chief.
+“They are very demanding of health care, in comparison with other species… they don’t give us true: we have to make periodic reviews of skin and weight, also frequent diet adjustments.
+Consumes a lot of time for everyone involved”, says Ana Cecilia Negrete, Veterinarian, and Conservation Programs Chief.
 Currently, she has 200 specimens under her care.